BRWG's dedicated Board and Staff Members help us fulfill our mission.

 Reyna grew up on the banks of the Yakima River in Washington State, learning from an early age how we are shaped by, and in turn shape, the fates of rivers.
 She went on to study Environmental Science and Anthropology at Wesleyan University, where her passion for river conservation, science communication, community science and stewardship grew.

-She has worked on river research and restoration projects from Washington State to Connecticut and as far as Costa Rica, including Bull Trout salvage efforts and Costa Rican giant freshwater shrimp migration studies.
-Reyna has spent the last few years in Colorado where, between summer seasons hiking the Colorado Trail and the Pacific Crest Trail, she worked for Keystone Science School, teaching students from all over Colorado and beyond about aquatic and forest ecology, watersheds and water management, and snow and avalanche science.
+She has worked on river research and restoration projects from Washington State to Costa Rica.
+Reyna has spent the last few years in Colorado where she worked for Keystone Science School, teaching students from all over Colorado and beyond about ecology, watersheds, water management, and snow science.
 She is thrilled to help BRWG conserve and protect the Blue River Watershed through community engagement and participation.
 When she is not working, you can find Reyna skiing, rafting, running, or on some ridiculously long-distance backpacking trip.
 If you have questions about BRWG's events or programs, contact Reyna at [email protected] |